Covariant Onsager and Onsager-Machlup principles for active and inertial dynamics: Summary and discussion

 \section{Summary and discussion}

-In this paper, we have discussed the covariance of the generalized Onsager principle (OP) and the Onsager-Machlup principle (OMP), including both activity and inertia.
+In this paper, we have discussed the covariance of the generalized Onsager principle (OP) and the Onsager-Machlup principle (OMP) for active and inertial systems, ensuring geometric consistency under coordinate transformations.
 Dissipative dynamics are described by the OP, where minimization of the Rayleighian gives the phenomenological equation as in Eq.~(\ref{Eq:OVP}).
 Thermal fluctuations are further incorporated through the path probability defined by the Onsager-Machlup functional (OMF) in Eq.~(\ref{Eq:OM}).
 By requiring that the path probability obeys the detailed fluctuation theorem, we have confirmed that the extended Onsager-Machlup theory is consistent with stochastic thermodynamics.
-For the phenomenological equations with inertia, we also showed that the covariant acceleration must be held fixed when minimizing the Rayleighian, as shown in Eq.~(\ref{Eq:OVP-K}).
-The resulting phenomenological equation is covariant under point transformations.
+For the dynamical equations with inertia, we also showed that the covariant acceleration must be held fixed when minimizing the Rayleighian, as shown in Eq.~(\ref{Eq:OVP-K}).

 Variational principles, including the OP and OMP, should be covariant in the sense that their mathematical structure remains unchanged under point transformations.
 This is a major advantage over approaches that directly write down the dynamical equations.
 Previously, Uneyama pointed out that the free energy in the Rayleighian is generally not a scalar under coordinate transformations~\cite{Uneyama20}.
-However, this issue was resolved by Nakamura~\cite{Nakamura24}, who reconsidered the definition of the canonical ensemble in terms of the scalar probability density $\rho(\bfq)$.
+However, this issue was resolved by Nakamura~\cite{Nakamura24}, who reconsidered the definition of the canonical ensemble in terms of the scalar probability density $\rho(\bfq, t)$.
 Historically, this subtle issue was also noted by Graham and others~\cite{Graham77,Graham77b,dekker1980path}.

 All covariance statements in this paper refer to smooth one-to-one point transformations $\bfQ = \bfQ(\bfq)$ on a fixed reduced-state manifold.
-Under such a reparametrization, only the coordinate description changes, whereas the reduced probability measure itself remains unchanged: $\D P = \rho(\bfq)\sqrt{g(\bfq)} \D \bfq = \rho(\bfQ)\sqrt{G(\bfQ)} \D \bfQ$.
+Under such a reparametrization, only the coordinate description changes, whereas the reduced probability measure itself remains unchanged: $\D P = \rho(\bfq)\sqrt{g(\bfq)} \, \D \bfq = \rho(\bfQ)\sqrt{G(\bfQ)} \, \D \bfQ$.
 Accordingly, the scalar density $\rho$, and therefore the free energy $F$ defined from scalar local thermodynamic quantities, are invariant.
-In contrast, the coordinate-dependent probability density $P(\bfq) = \rho(\bfq)\sqrt{g(\bfq)}$ is not invariant.
+In contrast, the coordinate-dependent probability density $P(\bfq,t) = \rho(\bfq,t)\sqrt{g(\bfq)}$ is not invariant.

 It is useful to distinguish this situation from other variable changes that also arise in Onsager-type variational formulations.
 As discussed in Sec.~II.B of Ref.~\cite{Doi19}, a parametrization of the form $\bfq=\bfq(\bm{\alpha})$ defines collective coordinates on a chosen trial manifold, where $\bm{\alpha}$ denotes the parameters.
 It should therefore be understood as an approximation scheme, rather than as a coordinate transformation of the entire reduced-state space.
 Likewise, introducing auxiliary velocities or fluxes in an extended space subject to kinematic constraints, as in Sec.~II.E of Ref.~\cite{Doi19}, merely changes the representation of the dissipation function and does not modify the underlying reduced-state manifold itself.
 By contrast, a non-bijective mapping between reduced-state variables represents a genuine change in the coarse graining~\cite{Lin23}.
 In that case, because hidden variables have been integrated out, the reduced entropy and the reduced free energy landscape are generally not connected simply by a Jacobian factor.